railwayapp/docs/src/docs/reference/templates.md

 #### Specifying a Branch

-When adding services to a template, you can enter a url to a GitHub repo's branch to have a user clone that instead of the `main` branch.
+When adding services to a template, you can enter a URL to a GitHub repo's branch to have a user clone that instead of the `main` branch.

 #### Template Variables Functions